 Most of the time, though, these giant frogs will kick their prey out of trees or swallow them whole.
 They might later regurgitate indigestible parts near water sources for other animals, including birds and fish, to feed on.
 Frogs are not likely to stalk and ambush snakes like eagles or ocelots do because they’re not fast enough.
 It has been observed in some species of frogs that once they catch one, they will start to swallow it only to stop when they realize that they aren’t their usual food of insects or small animals.

 Though snakes are reptiles, most of them have a varied diet that includes any other animal or four-legged creature smaller than themselves.
 They eat rats, mice, lizards, and frogs regularly but would not usually pass up an opportunity to hunt for something larger like a bird, small deer, goat, or dog if the chance should come by.

 When given the option between two choices of equal sizes, such as an opossum and a rabbit, they will almost always go for the bigger meal.
 “A snake is just happy to eat,” said Marshal Hedin, reptile conservation coordinator at the California Department of Fish and Game.
 “If you put a snake in the wild that had never eaten anything, it would be just as happy to eat a frog as it would be a mouse.

 Snakes most definitely do eat other types of frogs, but it’s not usually their first choice.
-They prefer to go after bigger prey like humans and large animals to enjoy the taste.
-The main difference between snakes and larger predators that hunt by sight is that most reptiles don’t need to see their victims catch up with it.
-Snakes will just lie in wait for its dinner to come along without ever knowing where it came from or even noticing it was there.
+They prefer to go after bigger prey like humans and large animals.
+The main difference between snakes and larger predators that hunt by sight is that most reptiles don’t need to see their victims to catch up with them.
+Their sense of smell (which is controlled by their tongue) allows them to detect heat and prey even when they can’t see them.
+From there, snakes can choose to lay in wait for an unsuspecting prey or to slowly go for the ambush.